krishanthisera/ebpf-101/slides/slides.md

 - can be dynamically loaded into and removed from the kernel
 - can be attached to an event, they trigger regardless of what caused the event
-- visibility over processes
-  - on both containers and on the host machine
 - faster development cycle
+- has visibility over processes, network, and file system
+  - on both containers and the host machine

 ---